- Video: Neonatal Hypoglycemia – Causes, Treatment & Prevention

 What is Hypoglycaemia?

-Neonates are newborns until the age of 4 weeks.
+Neonatal period means the first 28 days of life.
 Hypo means ‘low’ and glycemia is the term used for ‘blood sugar levels’.
-Neonatal Hypoglycaemia is defined as a plasma glucose level of less than 30mg/dl in the first 24 hours of life and less than 45mg/dl thereafter.
+Neonatal Hypoglycaemia is defined as a plasma glucose level of less than 45mg/dl, (at times for the first hour it can be transiently 30mg/dl, but needs to be cross-checked within 10 minutes again).
 The body’s sugar levels are regulated by one’s hormones, the key hormone being insulin.
 Insulin regulates the body sugar (blood glucose) and looks after its utilization and metabolism (breakdown).
 When the organs and hormones are in homeostasis (balanced), your baby’s hormones keep their blood sugar levels under control but when the balance is out, hypoglycaemia in infants can happen.

 Causes of Hypoglycaemia in Newborn Babies

 Various conditions that might be the causes of low blood sugar in new-born babies include:

 - Infants of diabetic mother (IDM): Uncontrolled diabetes in the mother results in excessive insulin production.
 Although insulin does not cross the placenta, glucose and other nutrients do.
 So extra blood glucose goes through the placenta, giving the baby high blood glucose levels.
 This causes the baby’s pancreas to make extra insulin to get rid of the blood glucose.

 - Premature births: Babies who are born before term are prone to hypoglycaemia.